DefianceDigital/LoRaBlue/Documentation/Android-Getting-Started.md

 This is because you are using different encryption keys.
 The only way to decrypt messages is by knowing the passphrase they are using.
 It is important to note that this does not effect Echoes.
 Messages are echoed even if the device that recieves the message cannot understand the encryption.
-Two devices recieving messages using different passphrases will still echo the messages, as long as the echo count of the recieved message is not greater than their Max Echo setting.
+Two devices recieving messages using different passphrases will still echo the messages, as long as the echo count of the recieved message is not greater than their Max Echo setting.<br>

 <img src="https://github.com/user-attachments/assets/e0509d3c-c746-4a1e-ad8a-28efbcd51705" width="200" />